 Ultimately, wellness is your whole body in balance.
 It’s the body’s natural ability to care for and heal itself.
 True wellness is all your body’s many complex systems, organs, glands, tissues, and cells, each performing their function properly and working in harmony.
 When you provide your body with good nutrition, it’s more able to function normally, and you’re more able experience true wellness.

 I want to make this clear.
-I’m not saying that you can yoga away your thyroid cancer.
+I’m not saying that you can "yoga away" your thyroid issues.
 I’m not saying that sleeping 8 hours a day will make you immune to Graves’ disease.
 I’m saying that a carefully-planned, natural, healthy lifestyle will give you your best chance to experience overall wellness.
 A healthy thyroid is linked to a healthy body and every little bit helps.

 What are your experiences with managing your thyroid health?
 Let us know in the comments.